MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/dns/create-dns-records-at-register-com.md

 ## <a name="add-a-txt-record-at-registercom-to-verify-that-you-own-the-domain"></a>Adicionar um registro TXT ao Register.com para verificar o proprietário do domínio
 <a name="BKMK_verify"> </a>

-Antes de usar o seu domínio com a Microsoft, precisamos verificar se você é o proprietário dele.
-A capacidade de entrar na conta do seu registrador de domínios e criar o registro de DNS prova à Microsoft que você é o proprietário do domínio.
+Before you use your domain with Microsoft, we have to make sure that you own it.
+Your ability to log in to your account at your domain registrar and create the DNS record proves to Microsoft that you own the domain.

 > [!NOTE]
-> Esse registro é usado exclusivamente para confirmar se você é o proprietário do domínio; ele não afeta mais nada. É possível excluí-lo mais tarde, se desejar.
+> This record is used only to verify that you own your domain; it doesn't affect anything else.
+You can delete it later, if you like.

-Siga as etapas abaixo ou [assista ao vídeo (inicia em 0:44)](https://support.office.com/article/Video-Create-DNS-records-at-Register-com-for-Office-365-7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4?ui=en-US&amp;rs=en-US&amp;ad=US).
+Siga as etapas abaixo ou [assista ao vídeo (inicia em 0:44)](https://support.microsoft.com/office/7448dd9e-c0e7-4d5e-a7e9-f0e4715433c4).

 1. Para iniciar, vá até a sua página de domínios em Register.com usando [este link](https://www.register.com/myaccount/).
 Você será solicitado a entrar.